DesenTao/baty.net-hugo/content/post/2020/taika-waititi-on-apple-keyboards.md

 > Apple needs to fix those keyboards.
 They are impossible to write on.
 They’ve gotten worse.
 It makes me want to go back to PCs

-The most interesting thing said at the oscars :).
+Could be the most interesting thing said at the oscars :).